Learning / Trying Out

 Considering

-- a functional programming language
+- some functional programming language

 - Bun

-Thoughts on Tech That I Have Used
+Opinons on Tech I Have Used

 Programming Languages